-Lecture given by Anders Neergaard (European Parliament) on ‘Bilateral Investment Treaties and the Autonomy and Values of the European Union – THreats or Opportunities’, University of Luxembourg, January 2019
+Invitation to the Lecture given by Anders Neergaard (European Parliament) on ‘Bilateral Investment Treaties and the Autonomy and Values of the European Union – Threats or Opportunities’, University of Luxembourg, January 2019

 Anders Neergaard entered the Legal Service of the European Parliament in 1996 and is since May 2014 the Head of unit for the Unit for external relations.
 Until 30 April 2014, Mr Neergaard worked as a legal expert in the Unit Economic and scientific policies, where his specific responsibility was the Committee on Economic and Monetary Affairs (ECON).
 Mr Neergaard also specialized in issues related to delegated acts and implementing acts (in the past Comitology).
 Earlier he worked in the Unit Contractual and financial law and in the Unit Parliamentary issues and Members’ rights in the Legal service.
 Prior to entering the services of the European Parliament, Mr Neergaard worked a brief period as Lawyer Linguist at the Court of Justice of the European Communities.
 His career however began as a Judge in the General Courts of Sweden, a career which he left as Hovrättsassessor.
 Before entering this career he had fulfilled the law practice as Tingsnotarie (referendar) at a General Court in Sweden.